 Algebra II H

-Algebra I begins with a review of the properties of real numbers needed for solving linear equations.
-The course introduces relations and functions with a focus on the real-world applications and multiple representations of functions.
-Algebra I students study linear functions and their applications, including linear inequalities.
-The second semester of Algebra I begins with an introduction to systems of linear equations with applications.
-The properties of exponents and polynomials concludes with an introduction to quadratic functions.
+Algebra I begins with a review of the properties of real numbers in order to apply this knowledge to the study of linear equations and inequalities.
+Next, the course introduces relations and functions with a focus on linear functions, real-world applications, and multiple representations of functions.
+The second semester of Algebra I begins with an introduction to systems of linear equations and inequalities with applications, before moving on to polynomials with a concentration on factoring.
+Finally, the course concludes with an introduction to quadratic functions.

 Algebra I Honors

-Algebra I Honors engages the students with the same topics as Algebra I in greater depth and also includes an introduction to exponential functions.
+Algebra I Honors engages the students with the same topics as Algebra I in greater depth and also includes an introduction to radical expressions.

 Algebra I or Algebra I Honors is a prerequisite for Geometry.
 This course begins with the basic vocabulary needed for geometry in two and three dimensions, and a discussion of formal logic and reasoning.
 Additional topics included are angle pair relationships, perpendicular and parallel lines, congruent triangles, properties of triangles, similarity, right triangles, trigonometric ratios, quadrilaterals, circles, and surface area and volume of solids.

-Algebra I or Algebra I Honors is a prerequisite for Geometry Honors.
-This course contains all topics from Geometry, in addition to advanced algebraic applications.
+Algebra I Honors is a prerequisite for Geometry Honors.
+This course contains all topics from Geometry with the addition of advanced algebraic applications.
 Critical thinking with cumulative knowledge is expected.
 Test-taking methods, formula manipulation, and technical writing are required components of projects and exams.

 Geometry or Geometry Honors is a prerequisite for Algebra II.
 Algebra II continues the work of Algebra I, reviewing relations and functions before extending these to the transformations of functions, inverse functions, composition of functions, and piecewise functions.
 The course then focuses on applications of linear functions and systems, extends quadratic function concepts, and discusses general polynomial functions.
 The end of Algebra II branches into exponential and logarithmic functions with a focus on real-world application.